 Contemporary Australian cuisine is what it is thanks to our rich culinary diversity and the way in which our bowerbird chefs naturally reach for the ‘ethnic’ ingredients that have become our own, subtly incorporating them into their dishes.
 A new breed of Australian and expat chefs are highlighting their influences and celebrating their culinary roots.

-Two standouts are Australian-Filipino chef Dennis Leslie whose Filipino-inspired Aussie cuisine at Hill of Grace restaurant in Adelaide features ingredients like longanisa, a sweet Filipino sausage, and techniques like ‘ginataan’, to cook in coconut, and South African expat chef Duncan Welgemoed who has introduced dishes and ingredients from across the African continent to Adelaide’s lucky diners.
+Two standouts are Australian-Filipino chef Dennis Leslie whose Filipino-inspired Aussie cuisine at Hill of Grace restaurant in Adelaide featured ingredients like longanisa, a sweet Filipino sausage, and techniques like ‘ginataan’, to cook in coconut, and South African expat chef Duncan Welgemoed who has introduced dishes and ingredients from across the African continent to Adelaide’s lucky diners.

 Redefining and refining texture